unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-SimpleState.md

     As you can see, the current value of the state has gotten the updated number '*15*'.
 This is now being saved to the service, in the following line execution once you hit <kbd>F5</kbd> again.

-> [!NOTE]
-> The source-code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/TheFancyWeddingHall).